 What Is an Equipment Loan?

 Equipment loans are a form of business financing small business owners can use to purchase any type of equipment or machinery their business needs to operate at a profitable level.
-Whether your business requires office computers, printers, commercial appliances, company vehicles, or other specialized machinery, you may be able to take out a loan to secure the equipment your company needs.
+Whether your business requires office computers, printers, commercial appliances, company vehicles, or other specialized machinery, you may be able to take out a loan to secure the new equipment your company needs.

 Perhaps one of the most attractive features of equipment financing is the fact that the equipment itself can often serve as collateral for the financing.
 This is potentially good for both the lender and the borrower.